Chelseasingla1/CandyCrush/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Feel free to reach out if you have any questions or need further assistance.
 Happy coding! 🍀